What About Fido?

 What about cases where domestic abuse is not reported by the survivor, but animal abuse is witnessed by others?

-The National Link Coalition, which serves as the National Resource Center on The Link between Animal Abuse and Human Violence, has maintained that a strong association exists between animal abuse and later instances of domestic abuse, child maltreatment, and elder abuse.
+The National Link Coalition, serving as the National Resource Center on The Link between Animal Abuse and Human Violence, has maintained that a strong association exists between animal abuse and later instances of domestic abuse, child maltreatment, and elder abuse.

 Not Many Pet-Friendly Shelters Exist, but We Don't Stop Retrievin'.